organisciak/dissertation/document/1_intro.md

 <!-- TODO finish paragraph!
 See Hu and Lee JCDL paper, on inconsistencies of 100-point scale, and other similar literature-->

 The variability seen in human interpretations of complex tasks is not a novel issue.
-It is a problem that we call low intercoder reliability, and can result from a variety of problems.
+It is a problem that we call low _intercoder reliability_, and can result from a variety of problems.
 Four 'threats to reliability' that @neuendorf_content_2002 lists echo issues in crowdsourcing document description: an insufficient coding scheme, inadequate training,